ErikaOverby/legal-text-sanitizer/README.md

 Contributions are welcome!
 Feel free to open issues or submit pull requests for improvements, bug fixes, or additional features.

 ## Future Improvements
-- Extend name redaction to include first and last names only.
-- Add support for more complex legal terms and jargon.
+ - Extend tool to cover HIPAA compliance by removing the 18 identifiers specified by the HIPAA Privacy Rule
 - Include a web interface or API for document sanitization.